 On 3 December 2013 the Built Environment Professional Education Project (BEPE) was launched.
 Inspired by the Paralympic Legacy Advisory Group, this project aims to make inclusive design a key part of education and training for all built environment professionals.
 The first anniversary of the project was marked by a reception held in City Hall, London.

 Inclusive design is a process that ensures that all buildings, places and spaces can be easily and comfortably accessed and used by everyone.

 A BEPE Project Board oversees the project.
-It is chaired by Paul Morrell (the Government’s Chief Construction Adviser from November 2009 to November 2012) and the 8 board members are high level senior figures drawn from the built environment professions.
-10 built environment professional institutions have now committed to working on the project.
+It is chaired by Paul Morrell (the government’s Chief Construction Adviser from November 2009 to November 2012) and the board members are high level senior figures drawn from the built environment professions.
+Many built environment professional institutions have now committed to working on the project.